nginxinc/ngx-rust/tool/README.md

-# Docker image to compile nginx rust module.
+# Tools to compile and run rust based modules

-It contains rust tools chain and protobuf compiler

-'make build;push'